MicrosoftDocs/windows-dev-docs/hub/apps/publish/store-policies.md

 - Your product title or name must be unique and must not contain marketing or descriptive text, including extraneous use of keywords.

-- Your product description must clearly cite the ownder of any trademark or product that is not owned by you.
+- Your product description must clearly cite the owner of any trademark or product that is not owned by you.

 - The value proposition of your product must be clear during the first run experience.